Tanmay-57/ChatBot/README.md

 # ChatBot

-● Real-Time AI Chatbot: Developed a real-time chatbot using the MERN stack and OpenAI API, providing users with an interactive AI-driven conversation experience. <br>
+● Real-Time AI Chatbot: <br>
+Developed a real-time chatbot using the MERN stack and OpenAI API, providing users with an interactive AI-driven conversation experience. <br>
-● Persistent Chat History: Integrated MongoDB to store user chats, ensuring continuity and reference for future interactions. <br>
+● Persistent Chat History: <br>
+Integrated MongoDB to store user chats, ensuring continuity and reference for future interactions. <br>
-● Enhanced User Interface: Designed with ReactJS and TypeScript, the UI supports advanced features like displaying code blocks upon request.
+● Enhanced User Interface: <br>
+Designed with ReactJS and TypeScript, the UI supports advanced features like displaying code blocks upon request.